dbpedia/marvin-config/databus-poms/dbpedia/generic/images/images.md

 ​
 ```

-Property `dbo:thumbnail` is applied only for the first image.
+Property `dbo:thumbnail` is applied only for the first image from the wikipage.
 Other properties like `foaf:depiction`, `rdf:type`, `dc:rights`, `foaf:thumbnail`  are applied for all images from the page.

 ### Changelog